wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 To deter reckless driving among Extreme Road-trippers, the <a target="_blank" href="https://www.guinnessworldrecords.com/news/2015/8/60-years-on-the-categories-that-guinness-world-records-no-longer-monitors-393758">Guinness World Records discontinued listing speed records in 1996</a>.
 But that didn't stop the <a target="_blank" href="https://allfiftyclub.com/members/record-holders-fast-to-50/">All Fifty States Club</a> website.

-Notice the separation of green down the middle of the country?

 ## The Rain Shadow divide

+Notice the transition between yellow to green down the middle of the country?

 <a target="_blank" href="https://www.youtube.com/watch?v=ki-hoy-3ea8&t=7m50s">VIDEO</a>: 80% of Americans live East of the <strong>98th Meridian</strong>, as shown by a green straight line overlaid this map from <a target="_blank" href="https://blackmarble.gsfc.nasa.gov/">NASA's BlackMarble satellite images of the nigh sky worldwide</a>:<br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"><img alt="usa-frontier-1920x1800.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"></a>

 That green line down the middle of America defines the extent wet storms reach from the East.
-That line also defines the "Rain Shadow" where the tall Rocky Mountains (West of <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>) which blocks moisture from the Pacific West.
+West of that is the "Rain Shadow" of limited moisture from the Pacific West blocked by the tall Rocky Mountains (West of <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>)

 When geologist John Westly Powell identified this phenomenon across the "pairies" in 1890, that natural line was at the 100th Meridian (vs. 98th today).
 Since then, "Climate change" continues to shift to the East.
 So expect less rain from Winnapeg (Canada) to Forth Worth, Ausin, and San Antonio Texas.
-Also impact will be agriculture around Winnipeg (Manitoba, Canada), Fargo, Sioux Falls, Omaha, Lincoln, Wichita, Oklahoma City.
+Also impacted will be agriculture around Winnipeg (Manitoba, Canada), Fargo, Sioux Falls, Omaha, Lincoln, Wichita, Oklahoma City.

 <a name="freeways"></a>